All Episodes

 The president voluntarily cooperated with the Mueller investigation.

-He allowed everyone to Testify.
+He allowed everyone to testify.

 He provided a million documents.

-But this now is separation of powers, and that's what our constitution and our law is all about, and we need the courts to decide it.
+But this now is separation of powers, and that's what our Constitution and our law is all about.

 Now, executive privilege, that power rests with the president.

-That is the power that that that's the privilege of the president.
+That's the privilege of the president.

-And my second part of the question is would the would would the Senate then try to either delay and wait for a court verdict uh and put this on hold?
+And my second part of the question is, would the Senate then try to either delay and wait for a court verdict and put this on hold, or would they recognize, and do you think the court would recognize executive privilege, which we now have a precedence going back to George Washington?

-Well, Senators recognize the principle of executive privilege that dates all the way back to George Washington and the Treaty of Neutrality with Great Britain.
+Well, senators recognize the principle of executive privilege that dates all the way back to George Washington and the Treaty of Neutrality with Great Britain.

-Uh every president has invoked it.
+Every president has invoked it.

-So the senators are well familiar with the established principle approved by the Supreme Court of executive privilege, and they realize the President has every right to invoke it here.
+So senators are well familiar with the established principle approved by the Supreme Court of executive privilege.

-Uh he has to protect it for future presidents.
+He has to protect it for future presidents.

 There is absolute immunity.

-Uh the Department of Justice has said so for decades.
+The Department of Justice has said so for decades.

-Um and I think also it's going to give them pause.
+And I think also it's going to give them pause.

-Do we really want people like the fake whistleblower and Adam Schiff uh to be put in the dock and cross-examined?
+Do we really want people like the fake whistleblower and Adam Schiff to be put in the dock and cross-examined?

 Well, I would think so.

-My understanding is they agreed to uh examine the issue, and I would expect a decision sometime in June.
+My understanding is they agreed to examine the issue, and I would expect a decision sometime in June.

 The court may or may not expedite it.